kflavin/importer/README.md

 To deploy the Lambda functions, you need the following:

-* python 3.6.0
+- python 3.6.0
-* serverless framework
+- serverless framework
-* AWS access (keys should be configured)
+- AWS access (keys should be configured)
+- Docker (required by non-Linux users to build for AWS Lambda, which runs on Linux)

 ```bash
 npm install serverless -g
 ```

-* You should have your AWS creds file configured.
+- You should have your AWS creds file configured.
 If you are using profiles, be sure to set your profile name in your environment file.

 #### Building and Deploying the Lambda functions

 Each environment corresponds to a [Cloudformation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringText=&filteringStatus=active&viewNested=true&hideStacks=false).
 Existing stacks are `rc`, `staging`, and `prod`.

 ```bash
 # Install dependencies